15 Types of Bees in Missouri

 The mason bee is one of the most important pollinators for fruit trees, such as peaches and apples.
 Mason bees can be identified by their body color, which ranges from dark brown to light tan.

-These types of bees in Missouri have distinct black stripes on either side of the abdomen that extends from the middle thorax to the tip.
-Their face is entirely black and often has a white ring around them.
+These bees in Missouri have distinct black stripes on either side of the abdomen, extending from the middle thorax to the tip.
+Their face is entirely black and often have a white ring around them.

-The leafcutter bee is a solitary bee that lives its entire life on one flower.
+The leafcutter bee is a solitary bee that lives on one flower.
 It’s also one of the few bees that can pollinate plants with small flowers, like cucumbers and pumpkins.

 When it visits the flowers, the leafcutter bee collects petals and leaves to return to its nest.
 Once there, they chew these materials into small pieces before turning them into food for the larvae.

-These types of bees in Missouri are so good at this process that they will even change their shape to fit the flower!
+These bees in Missouri are so good at this process that they will even change their shape to fit the flower!

 Miner bees are small, solitary insects that typically nest under rocks and holes in the ground and ledges.
 Miner bees are most active at dusk when they leave their nests to feed on pollen and nectar.

-Females will use a mix of pollen and nectar to produce a dough-like substance which they use to feed their larvae.
+Females will use a mix of pollen and nectar to produce a dough-like substance to feed their larvae.

 The larvae make honeycombs out of this material and consume it until pupation.
 At this point, the larvae spin cocoons inside the cells, remaining for about 6-8 weeks before emerging as adult bees.